GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - Standardisation of anomaly over historical variability as common metric of comparison

 ### Challenges:
-- harvesting online data does not provide all the variables we want, especially for the critical step of normalisation
+- harvesting online data does not provide all the variables we want, especially for the critical step of spatial standardisation/normalisation
 - the complete array of climate information is too large to be shared with the user and requires long processing.
 Thus the information needs to be aggregated into statistics
 - we need to present a well-rounded perspective for both space and time dimension